 Through the major

-The Musical Theatre B.F.A. major provides students with a variety of skills both specific to musical theatre and transferable outside of the department.
+The Musical Theatre B.F.A. major provides students with a variety of skills and qualities that are specific to musical theatre and transferable to outside the department.
 Through the major you will:

 - Build technical skills in acting, singing, and dancing

 - Strengthen these skills by employing an understanding of how to integrate acting, singing, and dancing into one technique

 - Accrue a variety of performance experiences through participation in the many opportunities offered by the Department

 - Gain a knowledge of and appreciation for theatre history and theatre's social-cultural influence and impact worldwide

 - Experience theatre both academically and experientially, and enhance your understanding of the way in which theatre's many facets interrelate

 - Become an educated reader and audience member, capable of engagement with and reflection upon dramatic texts and theatrical productions

 - Develop skills for critical thinking and reading, and for research and writing